FTLam11/fronk-tolks/elixir-intro.md

 * We often use iteration to loop through collections and perform work
 * Though Elixir doesn't have loops... 😰, it has lots of fun though...
-* We can use higher-order functions to abstract away recursive functions
+* We can use higher-order functions which abstract away recursive functions

 ```elixir
 defmodule Fun do